e280/renraku/README.md

 > ***"an api should just be a bunch of async functions, damn it!"***
 > &nbsp; &nbsp; — *Chase Moskal, many years ago*

+**renraku** is a magic typescript json-rpc library that seamlessly turns groups of async functions into apis.

 📦 `npm install @e280/renraku`
 💡 elegantly expose async functions as an api
 🔌 http, websockets, postmessage, and more